okviz/okviz.github.io/_docs/get-started/certification.md

 - Not storing underlying data anywhere
 - Not using **insecure code** and adhering to some coding standards
 - Using the latest SDK API available
+- Be published on the Microsoft marketplace (AppSource)

 > You can find all the requirements in the following article, although its target audience is developers and some terms/concepts may be a bit obscure to you: [Get your Power BI visual certified](https://docs.microsoft.com/en-us/power-bi/developer/visuals/power-bi-custom-visuals-certified#certification-requirements)